-7 Tips Before Painting or Staining Exterior
+7 Tips Painting or Staining Cedar Wood Siding

 Walking into a paint store can be overwhelming, trying to decide which paint or stain coating you wish to provide your exterior Cedar wood and siding, as there are many varieties.
 The following outline is intended to prepare you, before buying any such products, knowing exactly which type fits your final outcome.
 Preparing exterior Cedar for painting or staining, a few important steps are involved to ensure lasting beauty and Cedar paint stain's adhesion characteristics.
 Before tips are mentioned, would like to clarify the following terms